Ice rinks in Hong Kong: 1990–1994: Ice Rink Resources Limited; three new rinks

-1994 to 1997 3 ice rinks closed down
+1994–1997: Threeice rinks closed down

-1994 Closure of Crystal Palace
+1994: Closure of Crystal Palace

-1994 Crystal Palace closed down 1 year after Ice Rink Resources Limited, due to payment issues, withdraw from management.
+1994 Crystal Palace closed down one year after Ice Rink Resources Limited, due to payment issues, withdraw from management.
 The site was changed to a shooting range.

-???
 Closure of Tsuen Wan Plaza Ice Rink

 Unexpectedly, Tsuen Wan Plaza closed down and the site was rented to Jumpin Gym U.S.A.

-1996-1997 Opening and closure of Yuen Long Plaza Ice Rink
+1996–1997: Opening and closure of Yuen Long Plaza Ice Rink

 It was said that Sun Hung Kai Properties moved some of the equipment of Tsuen Wan Plaza and opened another rink in Yuen Long Plaza.
 However, the rink was closed in about 1 year time.

-1997 Closure of Whampoa Super Ice
+1997: Closure of Whampoa Super Ice

 Though the business is good in Whampoa Super Ice, the landlord did not extend the lease with the rink in 1997.
 The site was again rented to Jumpin Gym U.S.A.

-1997 Asian Financial Crisis
+1997 Asian financial crisis

 The 1997 Asian financial crisis put a halt to the growth of ice rinks in Hong Kong.
 For nearly 10 years, no new ice rink was built.
 No new ice rink was built around Asia for at least 5 years.

-1998 Festival Walk Glacier became the largest ice rink in Hong Kong
+1998: Festival Walk Glacier becomes the largest ice rink in Hong Kong

 Ted Wilson, manager of Cityplaza Ice Palace, first proposed to Swire Properties for a second ice rink in 1992.
 After more than 6 years of planning, Swire Properties finally opened its second ice rink, Festival Walk Glacier, in Kowloon Tong.
 Festival Walk Glacier became the largest ice rink in Hong Kong.

 The project was delayed due to unexpected construction complications.

-2007-2008 Ice Hockey and the First Standard Size Ice Rink
+2007–2008: Ice hockey and the first standard size ice rink

 Two new ice rinks, both promoting ice hockey, opened.
 One of them is the first standard-size ice rink in Hong Kong: